 The Entity of Railroad engineer hero William Brown

 According to the blog report written by Nancy Bradley, for the Unexplained Mysteries website, William’s spirit was clearly seen, following his own funeral procession.

-William has since been noticed, standing by his grave, in his civilian black suit.
-Hopefully William enjoys the beautiful place where his remains are laid to rest, while he perhaps still frets about not being able to stop the engine.
-Perhaps he is kicking himself for not being faster in uncoupling the passenger train, or is mad at the person who made this deadly mistake, ending his life so early.
+He has since been noticed, standing by his grave, in his civilian black suit.
+Hopefully he enjoys the beautiful place where his remains have been laid to rest, while he perhaps still frets about not being able to stop the engine.
+Perhaps he is kicking himself for not being faster in uncoupling the passenger train, or remains mad at the person who threw the wrong switch, ending his life so early.